EdwinVW/dapr-workshop/Assignment04/step-by-step.md

 1. Open the file `src/TrafficControlService/Repositories/InMemoryVehicleStateRepository.cs` in VS Code.

 1. This is the repository used by the TrafficControlService.
 Inspect the code in this class.
 As you can see, this repository uses a very simple in-memory dictionary to store the state.
-The license-number of the vehicle is used as the key.
+The license number of the vehicle is used as the key.
 You are going to replace this implementation with one that uses Dapr state management.

 1. Create a new file `src/TrafficControlService/Repositories/DaprVehicleStateRepository.cs` in VS Code.